 Field trips to important Cold War sites will permit students to gain a deeper appreciation of how the Cold War changed Berlin, and how events in Berlin influenced the wider international struggle.
 In order to place the interests and goals of the superpowers in context, we will also discuss the ways in which the Cold War rivalry affected Europe as a whole, as well as Asia and Latin America.
 Attention will be given to the role of international organizations such as the United Nations in world affairs, and the changes brought about by the collapse of communism in the Soviet Union and Eastern Europe.
-In this way, the roots of contemporary crises will be examined.
+In this way, we will examine the roots of contemporary crises.
 Students will gain an understanding of the recent past, which will help equip them to evaluate the current and emerging international order.

 Courses and course hours of instruction are subject to change.

 Eligibility for courses may be subject to a placement exam and/or pre-requisites.

 Credits earned vary according to the policies of the students' home institutions.
 According to ISA policy and possible visa requirements, students must maintain full-time enrollment status, as determined by their home institutions, for the duration of the program.